48 ft cutting facing N-West (15-09-02)

 Just thought id send ya this picture, probably the last

-chance to see where heckyspen station was before the whole area becomes
+chance to see where heckyspen station was before the whole area

 unrecognizable with houses. |